These goodies are not only super-easy to make, but they’re also healthy—for you and your dog. You know, in case you’re tempted to sample one.

 8. Watermelon Dog Treat

 NOTHING says summer like watermelon (seriously, can you think of anything more summer?), and the good news is, dogs love it just as much as humans do.
+This recipe from popular blog “Gone to the Snow Dogs” (click link for a video, as well) is divine.
 Puree watermelon, unsweetened coconut milk or coconut water, and honey, pour into an ice tray, and voila!

 All the deliciousness without all the hard work.
 Step up your game with a watermelon ice cube tray.